Kids could fill labor shortages, even in bars, if these lawmakers succeed

 Under the federal Fair Labor Standards Act, students that age can only work until 7 p.m. during the school year.
 Congress passed the law in 1938 to stop children from being exposed to dangerous conditions and abusive practices in mines, factories, farms and street trades.

+On Friday, Reynolds signed a bill into law that allows teenagers to work more jobs and for longer hours.
+It would let 16- and 17-year-olds work in areas such as manufacturing, though with conditions.
+That means teens could operate power saws or join in demolition.
+The new rules also allow 16- and 17-year-olds to serve alcohol in restaurants with written permission from a parent or guardian.

-Republicans dropped provisions from a version of the bill allowing children aged 14 and 15 to work in dangerous fields including mining, logging and meatpacking.
-But it kept some provisions that the Labor Department say violate federal law, including allowing children as young as 14 to briefly work in freezers and meat coolers, and extending work hours in industrial laundries and assembly lines.
+The Legislature approved the measure earlier this month with only Republican support.
+Republicans dropped provisions that would have allowed children aged 14 and 15 to work in dangerous fields including mining, logging and meatpacking.
+They kept some provisions the Labor Department says violate federal law, including allowing children as young as 14 to briefly work in freezers and meat coolers, and extending work hours in industrial laundries and assembly lines.

-Teen workers are more likely to accept low pay and less likely to unionize or push for better working conditions, said Maki, of the Child Labor Coalition, a Washington-based advocacy network.

-“There are employers that benefit from having kind of docile teen workers,” Maki said, adding that teens are easy targets for industries that rely on vulnerable populations such as immigrants and the formerly incarcerated to fill dangerous jobs.

 “There’s no reason why anyone should have to get the government’s permission to get a job,” Republican Arkansas Rep. Rebecca Burkes, who sponsored the bill to eliminate child work permits, said on the House floor.
 “This is simply about eliminating the bureaucracy that is required and taking away the parent’s decision about whether their child can work.”

-She wants lawmakers to end exceptions for child labor in agriculture.
-Federal law allows children 12 and older to work on farms for any amount of time outside of school hours, with parental permission.
-Farm workers over 16 can work at dangerous heights or operate heavy machinery, hazardous tasks reserved for adult workers in other industries.

 Twenty-four children died from work injuries in in 2021, according to the Bureau of Labor Statistics.
-Around half of deadly work incidents happened on farms, according to a report from the Government Accountability Office covering child deaths between 2003 and 2016.
+About half of deadly work incidents happened on farms.

-“More children die working in agriculture than in any other sector,” Wurth said.
+“More children die working in agriculture than in any other sector,” said Margaret Wurth, a children's rights researcher with Human Rights Watch.
 “Enforcement isn’t going to help much for child farm workers unless the standards improve.”